Offline event

 • What we expect from our players: Well versed, competitive players with solid hands-on experience in real-life play, good knowledge of etiquette, point calculation and mahjong strategy.

-• Two lunches and free water is included in the fee.
+• Two lunches and free water are included in the fee.

 –> If you have specific dietary options, please choose from the drop-down menu